-Below is a list of everything you need to know and complete in the months, weeks, and days leading up to your graduation from the School of Arts and Sciences.
+As you complete the requirements for your SAS Degree, we are working to track your progress toward graduation.
+A list of everything you will need to know and complete in the months, weeks, and days leading up to your graduation will be provided here starting in the Spring 2022 semester.

 College honors at graduation are determined by final cumulative GPA and are noted on the diploma and final transcript: